Parrot-Developers/groundsdk-android-samples/doc/hello_drone.rst

 - Setup your project to use Ground SDK Android |version|
 - Connect to a drone
 - Display drone connection state
-- Display drone battery level
+- Display drone battery charge level
 - Make take off and land the drone
 - Display the video live stream
 - Connect to a remote control
 - Display remote control connection state
-- Display remote control battery level
+- Display remote control battery charge level

 The full project is available `here`_.